EricFillion/CMPE-327/Documentation/Tests/Register.md

 - Validate existence of element #password, #password2, #name, #email

-- Validate that the #message element is equal to “password format is wrong”
+- Validate that the #message element is equal to “password format is incorrect ”

 #### **R2.5 User name has to be non-empty, alphanumeric-only, and space allowed only if it is not the first or the last character**